Morning Glory Muffins

-- Before you begin wash your hands, surfaces, utensils, fruits and vegetables.
+- Before you begin, wash your hands, surfaces, fruits, and vegetables.

 - Preheat the oven to 375 degrees.

-- Lightly spray muffin tin with non-stick spray or line paper baking cups.
+- Lightly spray muffin tin with non-stick spray or line with paper baking cups.

-- In a small bowl or cup, cover the raisins with hot water.
+- In a small bowl or cup, cover the dried fruit with hot water.
 Set them aside to soak while you assemble the rest of the recipe.

 - In a large bowl, whisk together the flour, sugar, baking soda, spices, and salt.

-- Stir in the carrots, apple, coconut, nuts, and sunflower seeds or wheat germ into the bowl with the flour mixture.
+- Stir in the carrots and apple (if using), add coconut, nuts, and sunflower seeds into the bowl with the flour mixture.

 - In a separate bowl, beat together the eggs, oil, vanilla, and orange juice.